nickmatsnev/ddd/posts/i-have-a-secret-my-father-is-steve-jobs/index.md

 ---
-title: “I Have a Secret.
-My Father Is Steve Jobs”
+title: "Vanity Fair: “I Have a Secret.
+My Father Is Steve Jobs”"
 date: 2018-08-22
 lastmod: 2019-07-08
 tags: [Learn English]
-featured_image: lisa.png
+featured_image: apple.png
 summary: Here I’d like to share the words and expressions I’ve found out reading the article about Steve Jobs’ daughter Lisa.
 ---